-Heavy Bag: Considering all of these there is no surprise that heavy bag training should be prioritized in order to build more muscle as it provides more resistance than any other boxing training types.
+Heavy Bag: Considering all of these there is no surprise that heavy bag training should be prioritized in order to build more muscle as it provides more resistance than any other boxing training type.
 You can even increase the resistance by filling the bag more.
 On the other hand, you can’t go really hard with free standing ones as these can just fall down and make a mess or it can swing more than it should and because of that, there will not be constant tension on your muscles.

 So hanging ones are preferred for muscle building over free standing punching bags.
 These don’t contract muscles a lot but still, this training is still way more effective than the others.

 Focus Mitts: Actually you can’t go hard with punch mitts either but this one has an advantage.
 You can do different types of punches and thanks to the variation the muscle improvement will be more balanced.

 Speed Bag: Speed bag is mostly used for increasing hand speed and having important habits for boxing like keeping hands up all times however using it definitely improves arm and shoulder muscles.
 It does not have a huge impact as it only provides a little resistance however the built muscles will be dense and this is the reason why these stay for a long time.

 However, don’t discourage because of the fact that muscle building benefits of speed bag are limited.
 Remember that just like any other boxing workout speed bag benefits you in other ways like improving cardio, punching skills…

 Reflex Bags, Double End Bag…: You don’t even exert much force during these training types.
 With that being said, you can actually build razor sharp abs with a couple of months training with those as you need to punch in a way that these bags swing right.
 When this is the case, the abs are contracted throughout the session.